Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

          - Click on the first step **Select the permission** in the new opened blade
             - Click on the edit icon circled in the below image and the click on
             ![](Figures/selectADL_S.png)
-            - On clicking the Edit icon, you will see an arrow.
+            - On clicking the Edit icon, you will see the Edit icon changing to an arrow icon.
 Click on the typing area on left of the arrow.
-Once you click that, you should see a list of available Data Lake Store under your subscription as shown in below image.
+Once you click on typing area, you should see a list of available Data Lake Store under your subscription as shown in below image.
             ![](Figures/selectADL_S_2.png)
             - If you do not see the adl, type following ***"adl://<AzureDataLakeStore-name>.azuredatalakestore.net/"*** with the Azuredatalakestore name we created in step 2 and press enter
             - Click on the check-box next to the Data Lake Store we created in Step 2 and the click **Select**
          - Click on second step **Assign selected permissions**.
 Click **Run** on the new opened blade and Click **Done** once run completes
         - Click on **Done**
     - Click ***Select*** on the left bottom

 - Click on ***Pricing*** and select following on the new opened blade :